Astoritin/VBMetaDisguiser/README.md

 > Who knows?
 Maybe specific APPs might also use this point to check out whether the device has unlocked bootloader.

 1. Please get the Boot Hash in **Key Attestation/Native Detector**.
-> Native detector and one fork of Key Attestation supports clicking on and copy the boot hash.
+> Native detector and one fork of Key Attestation supports clicking on and copying the boot hash.
 2. Open `/data/adb/vbmetadisguiser` and open `vbmeta.conf` with root permission file explorer.
 3. Save the boot hash behind the keypair `boot_hash=` with the copy one.
 4. Reboot if it is the first time you use this module.
 If not, just wait a minute.
 It will update properties automatically.